Advanced Topics

 Calling calc_sensitivity with different operands for the same parameter reuses the cached KKT solve.
 For example, computing both :va and :pg w.r.t. :d only solves the KKT system once.

-Cache invalidation happens automatically when solve!, update_demand!, or update_switching! is called.
+Cache invalidation happens automatically when solve!, update_demand!, update_switching!, or update_fmax! is called.
+Direct mutation of fields inside prob.network bypasses this contract.

 ACSensitivityCache